GeorgeKahugu/week--2-code-challenge/README.md

 ## Support and Contact Details

- Incase of any query or issues with this code feel free to reach me on;
+ Incase, of any query or issues with this code feel free to reach me on;

  Github:[GeorgeKahugu](https://github.com/GeorgeKahugu)
    Email: <george.kahugu@student.moringaschool.com>